careydevelopment/web-content-api/README.md

 Each visit get persisted as a new (small) document in a collection that holds nothing but analytics info.

-It's best to persist the analytics in a separate collections that's in the same database as the blog itself.
+It's best to persist the analytics in a  collection that's in the same database as the blog itself.
 However, analytics could be stored in separate databases as well.

 ## Retrieving Analytics
 This library also handles retrieval of analytics info for display in admin consoles.

 It's up the application that uses this dependency to implement a solution for displaying the data.

+## Service Layer
+Almost all the fun stuff happens in [BaseWebPageVisitService](https://github.com/careydevelopment/analytics/blob/main/src/main/java/us/careydevelopment/util/analytics/service/BaseWebPageVisitService.java).
+So that's where you should turn your attention if you're interested in using this library.